Outdoor Lighting Codes

 • curtail the degradation of the nighttime visual environment.

-These lighting codes remain the only codes demonstrated through research amd critical dark-sky analysis to actually reduce sky glow light pollution.
-If your community truly seeks to protect dark skies, the Flagstaff Dark Skies Coalition strongly recommends using these codes – particularly the Flagstaff and Coconino County codes or models based on them
+These lighting codes remain the only codes demonstrated through research and critical dark-sky analysis to actually reduce sky glow light pollution.
+If your community seeks to protect dark skies, the Flagstaff Dark Skies Coalition strongly recommends using these codes – particularly the Flagstaff and Coconino County codes or models based on them.

 (see the updated Pattern Outdoor Lighting Code v2.0 July, 2010.)

-Further, these codes work.
-The critical general limits of 100,000 and 50,000 lamp lumens-per-acre (equivalent to about 70,000 and 35,000 fixture lumens-per-acre) and strict practical shielding standards have been in place for over twenty years.
+These codes work.
+The critical general limits of 70,000 and 35,000 fixture lumens-per-acre, and practical shielding standards have been in place for over thirty years.
 Hundreds of developments have been successfully built, including service stations, auto dealers, and national retail franchises (Home Depot, OfficeMax, Staples, Target, WalMart SuperCenter, Best Buy, Kohl’s, etc.).

-Other codes offered by the lighting industry and other authorities in dark sky protection in collaboration with the lighting industry have not been shown to assure real protection.
-Critically, analysis by C. Luginbuhl at the US Naval Observatory of the June 2010 draft of the Joint IES-IDA Model Lighting Ordinance (MLO) indicated that this “model” would not improve dark skies.
-An updated soon-to-be-published analysis by the same author of the final Joint IES-IDA Model Lighting Ordinance, indicates that the MLO remains critically deficient, allowing substantially greater light pollution than these northern Arizona codes and, in most cases, greater light pollution than produced by even unregulated outdoor lighting.
+Other codes offered by the lighting industry and other authorities in dark sky protection in collaboration with the lighting industry have been shown to NOT assure real protection.
+Critically, analysis by C. Luginbuhl at the US Naval Observatory of the Joint IES-IDA Model Lighting Ordinance4 (MLO) indicated that this “model” will not protect dark skies.
+The analysis indicates that the MLO allows substantially greater light pollution than these northern Arizona codes and, in most cases, greater light pollution than produced by even unregulated outdoor lighting.
+The IES-IDA MLO does not effectively address shielding or lighting amounts, and does not address lamp spectrum at all.

-Note: Though there are over three dozen lighting codes around the US that establish lumens per acre limits following the pattern of these local innovative lighting codes, the Flagstaff Dark Skies Coalition cannot recommend any of these as guides.
-Most or all have been substantially modified with the consequent introduction of lighting technical, legal and other errors; many have dramatically raised the lumen caps to the point where there will be no effective improvement over otherwise unregulated lighting.
+Note: Though there are dozens of lighting codes around the US that establish lumens per acre limits following the pattern of these local innovative lighting codes, the Flagstaff Dark Skies Coalition cannot recommend any of these as guides.
+Most or all have been substantially modified with the frequent introduction of lighting technical, legal and other errors; many have dramatically raised the lumen caps to the point where there will be no effective improvement over otherwise unregulated lighting.
 Any community using one of the codes recommended here as a base for their code should modify these codes with extreme caution.
 The IDA Outdoor Lighting Code Handbook provides good general guidance and background for anyone seeking to effectively tailor a lighting code to meet local priorities.
+But lighting needs and goals of light pollution reduction and night sky protection do not actually vary greatly between communities: the standards of good lighting codes not only protect night skies effectively, they also set standards consistent with good lighting practices.
+Perceptions that they produce unnecessary or burdensome restrictions are based on misunderstandings.

 Some Very Good Codes and Information